tkow/key2union/README.md

 Specify json path, or ts or js object path.
 These export must be default export.
 This parameter can be array.
+This parameter resolve path by one of node module rule that can read object from pathes index.js or index.ts or index.json module path under the specified module directory path.

 ## outputDir